An OBGYN’s Guide to Getting Pregnant

 Although ovulation tests are considered clinically accurate predictors of ovulation, they have some limitations.
 Rarely, women can experience an anovulatory cycle, which is when an egg fails to be released.
 Anovulatory cycles can also happen as a result of a few different conditions, including PCOS or weight disorders.

 The main takeaway is you’ll want to start having sex during the days leading up to the LH surge, the day of the surge, and the day or two after.
+When you’re actively trying to conceive, we recommend buying pregnancy tests in bulk so you always have them on hand.

 What about infertility?